esentri/domainlifecycles/readme_domain_events.md

 As described above using a message broker even in a transactional setup does not avoid ghost events or lost events in all cases.
 A solution for these kind of problems is to use a transactional outbox a proxy before publishing the events to an external message queue.
-With the outbox as a proxy, consumers are not polling the outbox, a dedicated outbox delivery service is reading those messages from the outbox table and sending them out to the broker.
+With the outbox as a proxy, consumers are not polling the outbox, a dedicated outbox delivery service is reading those messages from the outbox table and sending them to the broker.
-This technique is not as performant as going directly to the broker, regarding processing speed and scalability, but it it a good tradeoff for the sake of application consistency.
+This technique is not as performant as going directly to the broker regarding processing speed and scalability, but it is a good tradeoff for the sake of application consistency.

 Here's an example configuration for a Gruelbox based outbox proxy with a JMS broker behind the outbox: